hairizuanbinnoorazman/blog/content/posts/20180307_bookcaseApplication.md

 User Registration Flow
 - User sign ups with email and password.
 Email sent to user
 - User can go into portal (But does not permission to do plenty of stuff?) - user is still inactive
-- User activate emails by clicking on link
+- User activate emails by clicking on link in the email
+- User is now active

+User forgotten password
+- User clicks forget password
+- Email sent to user (Forgot password expiry activated with its respective token)
+- After clicking on email for forgot password email, if before the forgotten expiry time, allow the password change, else; no change to the password

 Initial thoughts on construction of the API layer:
 - Products (List, Get, Add, Subtract, Modify - qty,description,status,etc)